Contact Us for a Free Consultation (213) 542-0979

 Then lastly — now the newest weapon that the prosecutors have — is a lot of times the police, the LAPD, the Los Angeles Police Department — they have bodycams.

-If they committed a crime — if they injured or battered their spouse — and we've shown the proof, then the prosecutors will say that you should obviously convict this person.
+If they committed a crime — if they injured or battered their spouse — and we've shown the proof, then the prosecutors will say that you should convict this person.

-Statements from Victim, Police and Witnesses
+Statements from Victims, Police, and Witnesses

-All of the evidence is out and finally the jury will decide whether or not the prosecutors, who have the burden, have proved their case beyond a reasonable doubt.
+All of the evidence is out, and finally, the jury will decide whether or not the prosecutors, who have the burden, have proved their case beyond a reasonable doubt.

 Menu